Yaqub-hashi/blue-team-intro-soc/README.md

 - Detection logic must balance precision and noise reduction

 ## Tools and Technologies Used
 - TryHackMe SOC Level 1 platform
-- Windows event log analysis
+- Basic log interpretation concepts
-- Network telemetry analysis
 - SOC investigation methodologies
 - Markdown documentation
-- Python (basic automation and parsing concepts)

 ## Disclaimer
 This repository is intended for educational and portfolio purposes only.
 All data has been sanitized and no sensitive, confidential, or real-world credentials are included.

 ## Author
 Yaqub
-IT Security Engineering Student | Aspiring SOC Analyst / Blue Team Specialist Passionate about defensive security, threat detection, and SOC operations.
+IT Security Engineering Student
-Focused on building real-world blue team skills through hands-on labs, investigation workflows, and continuous technical development.
+Focused on building foundational blue team skills through hands-on labs and security analysis practice.